 Know that you aren’t alone.

 ― Vikram Seth

-These lines evoke R.K.
-Narayan’s quote, “A profound unmitigated loneliness is the only truth of life”, and are characteristic of Seth’s early poetry that is poignant, reflective and elegant.
-I must have read his collected poems (Mappings, The Humble Administrator’s Garden, All You Who Sleep Tonight and Three Chinese Poets (Translations from Du Fu, Li Bai and Wang Wei) about twenty times, if not more, during a period of my life which was literally darkened by depression.
-Above all, I read and re-read the book that many consider as his magnum opus – The Golden Gate.
+These lines are characteristic of Seth’s early poetry; poignant, reflective and elegant.
+I must have read his collected poems (Mappings, The Humble Administrator’s Garden, All You Who Sleep Tonight and Three Chinese Poets (Translations from Du Fu, Li Bai and Wang Wei) about five times, if not more, during a period of my life darkened by depression.
+I also read and re-read the book that many consider as his magnum opus – The Golden Gate.

 On his other work, I loved From Heaven Lake and found parts of A Suitable Boy a joy to read.
-An Equal Music was rather too sentimental (I kept wanting to give the character Michael two tight slaps and ask him to get a life) and Two Lives really needed an editor.
-The Rivered Earth was so disappointing that it put me off from reading Summer Requiem.
-I am not even sure if I will pre-order A Suitable Girl.
-But I remain grateful for what The Golden Gate once did for me, so much that I dedicated my first novel The Reengineers to the poet who wrote it.
+An Equal Music was rather sentimental (I kept wanting to give the character Michael two tight slaps and ask him to get a life) and Two Lives really needed an editor.
+The Rivered Earth was so disappointing it put me off from reading Summer Requiem.
+I have no intention of reading A Suitable Girl.
+But I remain grateful for The Golden Gate, so much that I dedicated my first novel The Reengineers to the poet who wrote it.

 A related excerpt from The Reengineers in which I pay my respects: